ErikVerheul/OneBacklog/README.md

 - a set of admin functions for backup/restore, user maintenance etc.
 - automatic initiation of the first and possibly more databases

+### Demo
+A demo of the current stable version is online.
+Try https://onebacklog.net, signin as demo user and give me your feedback by registering your most wanted features and found defects.
+See the <b>release nodes</b> by clicking on the version number in the header of the app.

 PLEASE RAISE AN ISSUE WHEN YOU FIND A DEFECT OR WANT TO ADD A GREAT FEATURE!
 ***********************************************************************************